Jagannath Mishra: Personal life

-Mishra lived in Patna.
+Mishra was a Maithil Brahmin.
 Mishra's wife Veena died on 22 January 2018 at Delhi's Medanta hospital.
 She was 72 and was undergoing treatment for respiratory complications.
 He is survived by three sons and three daughters.
 His elder brother, Lalit Narayan Mishra, served as the Railway Minister of India between 1973 and 1975 when Indira Gandhi was the Prime Minister.
 Jagannath Mishra's son, Nitish Mishra, is also a politician and has served as cabinet minister in the Government of Bihar.
 He was also patron of many social organisations including the Lalit Narayan Mishra Institute of Economic Development & Social Change, Patna.
+Once in a revenue proceeding pending in the High court of Jharkhand at Ranchi, he had got the Patna Railway station and the Gandhi Maidan mutated in his own name by managing the government staffs as mutation was the subject matter of his case.
+His opponents had mutated the lands of Jagannath Mishra and had claimed title over the same.
+Mishra knew that mutation doesn't create title nor it extinguishes title.
+So he managed the staffs, as his opponents did, and got the railway station and Gandhi Maidan mutated in his own name and asked the Court to give him those properties.
+In recent months, the case was decided by the High Court.
+And accepting the assertion of Mr. Mishra, the Court passed the judgement, quoting his aforesaid lines regarding law of mutation.

 Death

 Mishra died on 19 August 2019 at the age of 82 years, after a prolonged illness in a Delhi hospital.
 After his death, a three-day state mourning was declared in Bihar.
 He was cremated with full State honours in Balua Bazar, his ancestral village in Supaul district.